microsoft/winget-cli/doc/specs/#476 - Package Pinning.md

 - Installation/Upgrades from Com Apis may be impacted by user's package pinning configuration.
 It could be mitigated by returning a specific error code and the caller  retrying with Force option.
 - Package dependencies resolution may be impacted by user's package pinning configuration.
+- Package imports may be impacted by user's package pinning configuration.

 ## Future considerations